 How can you get involved?

-Let us know what you may be working on with regard to open systems for diabetes management — so we can add you to the list of relevant players and projects we’ll be compiling for this page.
+Let us know what you may be working on with regard to open systems for diabetes management — so we can add you to the list of relevant players and projects involved in the D-Data ExChange and beyond.

 And whatever you do, be sure to follow the community movement #WeAreNotWaiting on Twitter!